-Until the mother’s blood pressure comes down, she is at a greater risk of stroke, severe bleeding, separation of the placenta separates from the uterus, and seizures.
-In some cases, especially if the preeclampsia started early, delivery may not be the best option for the fetus.
+Until the pregnant person’s blood pressure reduces, they are at a greater risk of stroke, severe bleeding, separation of the placenta from the uterus, and seizures.
+In some cases, especially if preeclampsia develops earlier in pregnancy, early delivery may not be the best option for the baby.

-Women who had preeclampsia in previous pregnancies are advised to attend prenatal sessions more often.
-The following medications may be recommended:
+People who have had preeclampsia in previous pregnancies are advised to attend prenatal visits more often.
+The doctor may recommend the following medications:

-- Antihypertensives: These are used to lower blood pressure.
+- Antihypertensives: These help to lower blood pressure.

-- Anticonvulsants: In severe cases, these drugs are used to prevent a first seizure.
-The doctor may prescribe magnesium sulfate.
+- Anticonvulsants: In severe cases, doctors may use these drugs to prevent a first seizure.
+They may prescribe magnesium sulfate.

-Corticosteroids: If the mother has preeclampsia or HELLP syndrome (see below) these drugs can improve platelet and liver functioning.
+Corticosteroids: If the person has preeclampsia or HELLP syndrome – see below – these drugs can help induce fetal lung maturity to prepare for premature delivery.
 This can prolong the pregnancy.

-If the woman is far from the end of her pregnancy and her symptoms are mild, the doctor may advise her to rest in bed.
-Resting helps bring the blood pressure down, which in turn increases the flow of blood to the placenta, which benefits the baby.
+If the person is far from the end of their pregnancy and has mild symptoms, the doctor may advise bed rest.
+Resting helps bring the blood pressure down, increasing blood flow to the placenta and benefiting the baby.

-Some women are advised to just lie down in bed, and only sit up or stand when they have to.
-Others may be allowed to sit on an armchair, sofa, or bed, but will have their physical activities strictly limited.
-Blood pressure and urine tests will be carried out regularly.
-The baby will also be monitored closely.
+Doctors may advise some people to lie down in bed and only sit up or stand when needed.
+Others may be allowed to sit in an armchair or on the sofa or bed, but their physical activities will be strictly limited.
+There will be regular blood pressure and urine tests, and doctors will also monitor the baby closely.

-In severe cases, the woman may have to be hospitalized and given continuous bed rest where she will be monitored closely.
+In severe cases, the pregnant person may be hospitalized for continuous bed rest and monitored closely.

-In very severe cases, there may be no choice and either labor is induced or a cesarean delivery is performed as soon as possible.
-During childbirth, the mother may be given magnesium sulfate to improve uterine blood flow and prevent seizures.
+There may be no choice in very severe cases, and doctors will induce the labor or perform a cesarean delivery as soon as possible.
+The doctor may give the parent magnesium sulfate to improve uterine blood flow and prevent seizures during childbirth.

-- Blood tests – to see how well the kidneys and the liver are functioning and whether the blood is clotting properly.
+- Blood tests: This checks kidney and liver function and whether the blood is clotting properly.

-- Fetal ultrasound – the baby’s progress will be closely monitored to make sure they are growing properly.
+- Fetal ultrasound: Doctors will closely monitor the baby’s progress to make sure they are growing properly.

 Risk factors associated with preeclampsia include:

-- Family history: A woman whose mother or sister had preeclampsia has a higher risk of developing it herself.
+- Family history: A person whose parent or sibling had preeclampsia has a higher risk of developing it.

-- Personal history of preeclampsia: A woman who had preeclampsia in her first pregnancy has a much greater risk of having the same condition in her subsequent pregnancies.
+- Personal history of preeclampsia: A person who had preeclampsia in their first pregnancy can have a much greater risk of having the same condition in subsequent pregnancies.

-- Certain conditions and illnesses: Women with diabetes, high blood pressure, migraines, and kidney disease are more likely to develop preeclampsia.
+- Certain conditions and illnesses: People with diabetes, chronic high blood pressure, autoimmune conditions, and kidney disease are more likely to develop preeclampsia.

-- Obesity: Preeclampsia rates are much higher among obese women.
+- Obesity: Preeclampsia rates are much higher among obese people.

-- Multiple pregnancies: If a woman is expecting two or more babies, the risk is higher.
+- Multiple pregnancies: If a person is expecting two or more babies, the risk is higher.

-While preeclampsia cannot be fully prevented, there are a number of steps a woman can take to moderate some factors that contribute to high blood pressure.
+Preeclampsia is not fully preventable, but there are several steps a pregnant person can take to moderate some factors that contribute to high blood pressure.